cdn77/dicc/docs/user/04-explicit-definitions.md

 import { ServiceDefinition } from 'dicc';

 // the simplest kind of definition - an instantiable class service;
-// note that this would be almost equivalent to just `export { ServiceOne }`,
+// note that the only difference between this and directly exporting
-// except that no aliases are automatically registered: export const one = ServiceOne satisfies ServiceDefinition<ServiceOne>;
+// ServiceOne is that the service will be public when defined like this: export const one = ServiceOne satisfies ServiceDefinition<ServiceOne>;

-// a definition with an alias: export const twoWithOneAlias = ServiceTwo satisfies ServiceDefinition<ServiceTwo, AliasOne>;
+// a definition with an explicit alias: export const twoWithOneAlias = ServiceTwo satisfies ServiceDefinition<ServiceTwo, AliasOne>;
-// multiple aliases can be specified as a tuple: export const twoWithMultipleAliases = ServiceTwo satisfies ServiceDefinition<ServiceTwo, [AliasOne, AliasTwo]>;
+// multiple aliases can be specified as an intersection type: export const twoWithMultipleAliases = ServiceTwo satisfies ServiceDefinition<ServiceTwo, AliasOne & AliasTwo>;
+// implicit aliases from ancestor classes and interfaces implemented
+// by a service class can be disabled entirely by specifying 'unknown': export const twoWithNoAliases = ServiceTwo satisfies ServiceDefinition<ServiceTwo, unknown>;

 // a definition using a factory function: export const three = (() => new ServiceThree()) satisfies ServiceDefinition<ServiceThree>;